 My husband was in denial, in fact my entire family was, when he was diagnosed with a speech and language delay.
 I remember crying in the shower and having deep discussions with my husband when he told me I was overanalyzing, I felt insane.
 I was sick to my stomach and was so torn.
 I needed to do what was right for my child so I took him to a neurologist where he was diagnosed with a mild case of Aspergers syndrome and ADHD.

 Determined to avoid medication, I transferred him to another school that had all necessary services on site.
 He received OT (Occupational Therapy), PT (Physical Therapy), and Speech and Language services.
+I researched online about these types of therepy and found some info at www.bshcare.com/therapy-services.html.
+They offer the same activities for seniors who need recovery.
+At least I know there is nothing extraordinary about these therapies.
 He thrived and he was happy there with all the support he needed.
 Later, he attended public school and was placed in a mainstream classroom, he regressed and took a turn for the worse.
 My son’s year in public school was my worst nightmare as he was so unhappy.
 He became a boy I no longer knew.

 We revisited the neurologist and this time my husband and I made the choice to place our first born on medication.
 Like many others, the first medication was not the right match and we went through several in order to get where we are today.
 It was a rough road but we made the choice to medicate because we needed our boy to remain focused in class and receive the education that he so well deserves.